austinzheng/Cormorant/README.md

 **Comments** start with a semicolon and continue until the end of the current line: `; this is a comment`

-### Completed
+### Included

-- Interpreter core
-- Lexer and parser
+These include special forms, reader macros, and built-in functions.

 - Special forms: `quote`, `if`, `do`, `def`, `let`, `fn`, `defmacro`, `loop`, `recur`, `apply`, `attempt`
 - Reader macros: `'` (normal quote), `` ` `` (syntax-quote), `~` (unquote), `~@` (unquote-splice)
 - Collection built-in functions: `list`, `vector`, `hash-map`, `cons`, `first`, `next`, `rest`, `concat`, `nth`, `seq`, `get`, `assoc`, `dissoc`